taskflow/taskflow/README.md

 ## Step 3: Execute the Tasks

-There are three methods to carry out a task dependency graph, `dispatch`, `silent_dispatch`, and `wait_for_all`.
+There are three methods to execute a task dependency graph, `dispatch`, `silent_dispatch`, and `wait_for_all`.

 ```cpp